 Instructions

-- Add olive oil to a large soup pot, and saute onion until it's translucent, about 7-10 minutes.
+- Add avocado oil to a large soup pot, and saute onion until it's translucent, about 7-10 minutes.

-- Add the carrot and bell peppers, and continue to cook for about 10 minutes.
+- Add the carrot, bell peppers, and chicken, and continue to cook for about 10 minutes.

 Tortilla Strips

 - Slice tortillas in strips.
 Lay out on a cookie sheet, and spray with olive oil spray and sprinkle with sea salt.
-Bake in a preheated oven at 425 f for about 10 minutes, watching carefully to not burn.
+Bake in a preheated oven at 425º F for about 10 minutes, watching carefully to not burn.
 Turn oven off, and allow tortilla strips to sit in the heated oven to continue crisping.

 This soup is perfection…pinned!